bxdoan/bxdoan/README.md

 <div align="center">

-> Hard work is worthless for those that don’t believe in themselves.
+> Start where you are.
+Use what you have.
+Do what you can.

-> — Naruto Uzumaki —
+> — Arthur Ashe —

 </div>